EdlineDallal/EdlineDallal/README.md

 🧩 When I'm not exploring the nuances of data analysis, you can find me pursuing my hobbies in photography and tinkering with the latest gadgets.
 I also enjoy the mental challenge of puzzle-solving with Lego during my downtime, and playing piano while enjoying classical music.

 📚Currently, I am sharpening my skills in data analysis and am eager to explore new opportunities to apply my talents.
-Feel free to reach out to me via email at edlin276@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/edlinedallal/.
+<br> Feel free to reach out to me via email at edlin276@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/edlinedallal/.
+<br> Also, Have a look and enjoy my portfolio https://edlinedallal.github.io/.

 Let's collaborate and solve problems together!